Grimmys/pygame_popup_manager/README.md

 The `display`, `motion` and `click` methods of this class should be called in the application main loop in order to notify the manager of any pygame event.

-To open a new popup menu, you should first create it by instanciate the `InfoBox` class.
+To open a new popup menu, you should first create it by instantiate the `InfoBox` class.
 The components that should be in the menu should be provided.
 Next, don't forget to call the `open_menu` method of the menu manager to notify it about the new menu.